 |MED PHYS/I SY E 559||Patient Safety and Error Reduction in Healthcare||2|

 |POP HLTH/I SY E 875||Cost Effectiveness Analysis in Health and Healthcare||3|

 |GEN&WS 900||Approaches to Research in Women's Studies/Gender Studies||3|

-- Devise data gathering methods that are cognizant of organizational culture, values, staffing, and work flows
+5. Employ data gathering and analysis methods that respect community partners' organizational culture, values, staffing, and work flow.